EconomiCurtis/hotelling_redwood2/README.md

 #####Functional errors
 1. Silo does not work. or rather, randomization after each period does not work.
 	- There is no code that randomizes subjects according to the Silos
-1. Flow-payoff plot update is one click off for subject-self.
-(Subject needs to click again to see the effect of the previous click). check out plotting function.
-	- can be solved with predictable user behaviour (double clicks instead of single clicks)
-	- observation: clicks are being logged, but not plotted.
-	- it is not a time synchronisity error; waiting does not solve the error.
-Only another click does.
-	- trying to find out / log the Pipeline: click -> update loc pos target -> find intersection -> calculate payoff -> draw
-	- solved click by forcing location update without waiting for server
-	- if the partner changed location, it should affect my payoff, but it doesn't right now. solved problem by adding a message that shoots once all data updates are finished.
-The partner will run the updatePayoffPipeline (find intersection -> calculate payoff) when I do too.
 1. Score seems to be dependent on the speed.
 This should not be so, because a page refresh will try to recover previous plot points at a faster speed, leading to less score for the subject.
 	- Plot2 function is being called every few `milliseconds` and in this function the total payoff is recalculated as += payoff * time difference since last plot2 call
 1. download data does not work.
 (It does work.
 What.)